msurdeanu/my-workflows-app/README.md

 * Vaadin **Push** enabled.
 Through websockets, the server can send updates to the client.
 * Persistence layer based on **SQLite**.
-* Dedicated page for **workflow definition script development**, from where you can code your script, inject parameters, run the script and see the print in real time.
+* Dedicated page for **workflow definition script development**, from where you can code your script, inject parameters, run the script and see the output.
 The editor has auto complete to make your life easier.
 * Dedicated web pages for **workflow definitions**, **workflow templates** and **workflow runs**.
 * Dedicated web page for writing **markdown documentation**.
 * Dedicated web page for **statistics**.